Managing backups for your ONTAP systems

 Caution If you plan to delete a working environment or cluster that has backups, you must delete the backups before deleting the system.
 BlueXP backup and recovery doesn’t automatically delete backups when you delete a system, and there is no current support in the UI to delete the backups after the system has been deleted.
 You’ll continue to be charged for object storage costs for any remaining backups.

-Deleting all backups for a working environment does not disable future backups of volumes in this working environment.
+Deleting all backups on object storage for a working environment does not disable future backups of volumes in this working environment.
 If you want to stop creating backups of all volumes in a working environment, you can deactivate backups as described here.

 Steps